Location: 501 Capitol Way SE

 The building burned down on January 7, 1937.
 The Odd Fellows chose not to rebuild, but moved their meeting place to the Barnes building, where they continue to meet on the second floor.

-The current building was built in 1937 with a Wohleb design, and he remodeled the building in 1957 for use as a Rexall Drug Store.
+The current building was built in 1937 with a Wohleb design, and he remodeled the building in 1957 for use as a Rexall Drug Store (photograph of the fire, linked below, indicate that the Odd Fellows building had a Rexall store at ground level at the time).
 The location was then a men’s clothing store.
 It is in the Downtown National Historic District.

 For more information about and historic photographs of the building, follow these links: